 A. All parking will be in the main car park and we will be implementing a limited free period of time to allow the pick up of arriving passengers.
 Ports of Jersey is still considering future opportunities for longer stay parking 'deals'.

 Q. What about deliveries to retail and catering outlets?
 How will they access the delivery area if the forecourt restrictions are in place?

 A. There will be no change to the deliveries to the terminal and this is being discussed with business partners and their supply chains

 Q. What are your long-term plans for the newly created 'forecourt' area in front of the terminal building?

-A. The design has not yet been finalised, but the intention is to develop an open pedestrian plaza in front of the terminal building with potential pop-up outlets, seating and public art.
+A. The intention is to develop an open pedestrian plaza in front of the terminal building with potential pop-up outlets, seating and public art.
 We would welcome the public's input into this aspect that will allow for a greater community use of the space that will be created.

 Q. What will happen to the glass pyramid sculpture?
 Will that be removed/relocated?